pdbro2k/pydanceweb/README.md

 - `"dances"`: a dictionary in the form `"SOME_ID": "SOME_NAME"` listing all dances that may appear in any section
 - `"sections"`: a dictionary in the form `"SOME_ID": "SOME_NAME"` of all sections (i.e. "subcompetitions")
 - `"dances_per_section"`: a dictionary in the form `"SECTION_ID": ["DANCE_ID_1", ...]` that expresses which dance is danced in which section.
 Please ensure that every ID is defined as a key in their respective dictionaries.
 Please note that you may also define a section without dances e.g. if you want to restrict award results to only certain competitors.
+- `"registration_only_sections"`: an OPTIONAL list in the form `["SECTION_ID_1", ...]` that declares which sections should only be used as additional fields for registration but should not be displayed in any other view
 - `"section_groups"`: a dictionary in the form `"SOME_ID": "SOME_NAME"` of all sections that should be grouped in the tournament desk view under the given name as header
 - `"sections_per_group"`: a dictionary in the form `"SECTION_GROUP_ID": ["SECTION_ID_1", ...]` that expresses which sections should be grouped under which header in the tournament desk view.
 Please ensure that every ID is defined as a key in their respective dictionaries.
 - `"max_heat_size"`: an OPTIONAL integer that specifies how many competitors are allowed to dance in the same heat (defaults to 8 - the maximum in a final round)